microsoft/vscode-docs/docs/languages/css.md

 ## Formatting

-The CSS Languages Features extension also providesa formatter.
+The CSS Languages Features extension also provides a formatter.
 The formatter works with CSS, LESS and SCSS.
 It is implemented by the [JS Beautify library](https://github.com/beautify-web/js-beautify) and comes with the following settings:

 * `css.format.enable` - Enable/disable default CSS formatter.
 * `css.format.newlineBetweenRules` - Separate rulesets by a blank line.